ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/change_control_algorithm.rst

 ========================================

 The ParameterID does not have its own control algorithm.
 This is done externally, as shown in :numref:`ParaID_overview_schematic`.
-In the ParameterID library standard functions with the :ref:`uz_CurrentControl` and :ref:`uz_SpeedControl` are included.
+The ParameterID is based on functions from the :ref:`uz_CurrentControl` and :ref:`uz_SpeedControl` module.
-If it is desired to change the used controller, these functions have to be adjusted.
+If changing the used controller is desired, these functions must be adjusted.

-Following is the code of the function ``uz_ParameterID_Controller``, with the function calls to the ``uz_FOC`` and ``uz_SpeedController`` removed.
+Following is the code of the function ``uz_ParameterID_Controller``, with the function calls to ``uz_FOC`` and ``uz_SpeedController`` removed.
-This can be used as an template to include your new controller.
+This can be used as a template to include your new controller.

 .. code-block:: c
   :linenos: